irsol/udacity-bertelsmann-data-science-challenge-scholarship-2018/intro_to_research_methods_lessons_1_5/terminology_intro_to_research_methods.md

 2. Independent Variable sometimes called Experimental Variable or Manipulated Variable, or Predicted, or x-variable.
   - Is a variable that is being manipulated in an experiment in order to observe the effect on a Dependent Variable, sometimes called an Outcome Variable.

+3. Lurking Variables or Extraneous factors are variables/factors that can impact the outcome/dependent variable.